Human Trafficking: 20 Things You Can Do Today To Stop It

 One church congregation decided to use the money they had been saving to build a sanctuary to construct a safe house for young women who had been sex trafficked, and to fund the salary of a qualified woman to minister to the girls and ensure their restoration and recovery.

 20. Think outside the box.

 Major sporting events always bring in a huge influx of traffickers, who travel from around the country to these events with the young women they exploit.
 When the Super Bowl came to Dallas, Traffick911 initiated an "I'm not buying it" campaign.
-Besides small wallet cards and door hangers with trafficking facts (in both Spanish and English), they also recruited a couple of Dallas Cowboy football players who were concerned about the trafficking of young women for sex to be courageous spokesmen against it.
+Besides small wallet cards and door hangers with trafficking facts (in both Spanish and English), they also recruited a couple of Dallas Cowboy football players who were concerned about the trafficking of young women for sex to be courageous spokesmen to other men.
 Traffick911 printed posters and coasters with one of the Cowboy's images and anti-trafficking message, which many bar and restaurant owners agreed to use in place of their regular coasters the weeks leading up to the Super Bowl.